allanochola/bio-capability-probing/README.md

 ## Future Directions

-**Biological foundation models with causal analysis.** Port the Phase 6 sparsity diagnostic and Phase 9 generalization protocol to Evo 2 and ESM-family models.
-Add activation patching and circuit analysis.
-Synthesis screening as the deployment target.
-Timeline: 3–4 weeks.
+**Cross-family transfer and biological foundation models.** Apply the falsification protocol and sparsity diagnostic to Mistral, Llama, Gemma, Evo 2, and ESM-family models.
+Whether the in-distribution / out-of-distribution gap observed in Pythia-410M persists in larger or biologically-pretrained models is the central open empirical question.

+**Within-format generalization.** Disentangle the format-mismatch confound by evaluating probes on held-out imperative-form prompts rather than MCQs.
+If the Phase 9 collapse persists within-format, format mismatch can be ruled out as the primary driver.

-**Larger N with task-aligned training.** Expand to N≥100 with WMDP-aligned prompts and proper k-fold cross-validation.
-Test whether the falsification holds at scale or whether N=10 was the critical limiter.
-Timeline: 2–4 weeks.
+**Larger N with task-aligned training.** Expand to N≥100 with WMDP-aligned training data and k-fold cross-validation.
+Test whether the in-distribution / out-of-distribution gap closes at scale or whether small-N was the critical limiter.

+**Causal analysis of the in-distribution signal.** Apply activation patching and sparse autoencoder analysis to the five features identified by the Phase 6 sparsity diagnostic.
+Whether these features encode anything biologically meaningful, or are arbitrary directions that happen to partition N=10 training examples, is an open question that linear probing alone cannot answer.

-**Function-based DNA synthesis screening evaluation.** Apply the confound-controlled evaluation methodology to existing screening systems.
-Timeline: 2–4 weeks.
+**Function-based synthesis screening evaluation.** Apply the confound-controlled evaluation methodology to existing DNA synthesis screening systems.
+The protocol generalizes beyond activation-space probing to any binary classifier trained on small adversarially-curated datasets.

 ---